danielegasparri/span-gui/span/readme_span.txt

                                         [path/]spectrum3.fits  1002
                                         [path/]spectrum4.fits  1003

-3) Heliocentric correction file for the Heliocentric correction task and the 'I have a file with location...' option selected:
+3) Heliocentric correction file for the 'Heliocentric correction' task and the 'I have a file with location...' option selected:
     It is an ASCII file containing three columns, separated by a space: 1) Name of the location, 2) Date of the observation (just year, month, day, not the hour), 3) RA of the object (format: degree.decimal), 4) Dec. of the object (format: degree.decimal).

                                             example_heliocorr.dat